xavier630/ocean-liners-factorio/README.md

 ###Personal:
 * Graphical issues when placing command tiles near coastline
-* Can layer 11 be used to fix ghost collisions?
-It's under Tile.lua in the official API
+* Can layer-11 etc be used to fix ghost collisions?
+Almost certainly, yay!

 #Needed Graphics